Last Updated on May 5, 2021 by Red Nomad OZ

 2. Mt Rouse, Penshurst (Cones & Flows Precinct)

-One of the advantages of a flat, treeless plain is that a killer view doesn’t require much elevation, so a smallish extinct volcano will do the trick!
-But although this scoria accumulation rises 100 metres to tower over the tiny town of Penshurst and has the longest lava flow in Victoria, the awesome view from the summit of Mt Rouse gives no indication of the treasure below, hidden away in the town’s back streets.
+One of the advantages of a flat, treeless plain is that a killer view doesn’t require much elevation.
+A smallish extinct volcano will do the trick!
+The scoria accumulation that is Mount Rouse rises 100 metres to tower over the tiny town of Penshurst and has the longest lava flow in Victoria.
+The awesome view from the summit of Mt Rouse gives no indication, however, of the treasure below, hidden away in the town’s back streets.

 Although it’s only a treasure if you’re a sucker for second hand books like I am!
 Ruriks Shed is the equivalent of a magic kingdom for bibliophiles – all the better for being completely unexpected AND in the shadow of an extinct volcano!
 Cool!!

-While it’s unlikely to start erupting again anytime soon according to the nearby Penshurst Volcanoes Discovery Centre, its looming presence visible throughout the town is a reminder of the violent forces that once shaped this part of Australia.
+Mount Rouse is unlikely to start erupting again anytime soon according to the nearby Penshurst Volcanoes Discovery Centre.
+Its looming presence visible throughout the town remains a reminder of the violent forces that once shaped this part of Australia.

-And while the staggering view across the lava plain to nearby volcanoes (Mt Napier and Mt Eccles) and the Southernmost edge of the Grampians Ranges (Mt Abrupt and Mt Sturgeon) is well worth the drive and short walk to the summit, I’m still thinking about how to mount a rescue operation for all the books I left behind …
+The staggering view across the lava plain to nearby volcanoes (Mt Napier and Mt Eccles) and the Southernmost edge of the Grampians Ranges (Mt Abrupt and Mt Sturgeon) is well worth the drive and short walk to the summit.
+But I’m still thinking about how to mount a rescue operation for all the books I left behind …

 3. Byaduk Caves (Cones & Flows Precinct)